 Hardware: Terminations and Splices require hardware for protection and management: patch panels, splice closures, etc.

-Here's more on terminations
+Here's more on terminations and splicing

 Fiber Performance Specifications